JonathanKelsi/Client-Server-KNN-Classifier/README.md

 # KNN Classifier

-This repository implements the  [k-nearest neighbors algorithm](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm), using different metrics to classify types new data, based on given data.
+This repository implements the  [k-nearest neighbors algorithm](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm), using different metrics to classify new data, based on given data.

 ## Description
 The classifier receives an integer *k* as an argument, and assumes the existence of